tg1489/ecommerce-backend/README.md

 ## API Endpoints

-GET /api/products: Retrieves all products.
+- GET /api/products: Retrieves all products.
-GET /api/products/:id: Retrieves a specific product by ID.
+- GET /api/products/:id: Retrieves a specific product by ID.
-POST /api/products: Creates a new product.
+- POST /api/products: Creates a new product.
-PUT /api/products/:id: Updates an existing product.
+- PUT /api/products/:id: Updates an existing product.
-DELETE /api/products/:id: Deletes a product by ID.
+- DELETE /api/products/:id: Deletes a product by ID.

 ## Data Structure

 The API uses the following data structure:

-### Product

-id (integer): The unique identifier of the product. product_name (string): The name of the product. price (decimal): The price of the product. stock (integer): The stock quantity of the product. category (object): The category associated with the product. tags (array): The tags associated with the product.

-### Category
+- Product:
+  - id (integer): The unique identifier of the product.
+  - product_name (string): The name of the product.
+  - price (decimal): The price of the product.
+  - stock (integer): The stock quantity of the product.
+  - category (object): The category associated with the product.
+  - tags (array): The tags associated with the product.

+- Category:

-id (integer): The unique identifier of the category. category_name (string): The name of the category.
+  - id (integer): The unique identifier of the category.

-### Tag
+  - category_name (string): The name of the category.

+- Tag:

-id (integer): The unique identifier of the tag. tag_name (string): The name of the tag.
+  - id (integer): The unique identifier of the tag.
+  - tag_name (string): The name of the tag.

 ## Technologies Used

-Node.js
+- Node.js
-Express.js
+- Express.js
-Sequelize (ORM)
+- Sequelize (ORM)
-MySQL (Database)
+- MySQL (Database)

 ## Contributing